Tenemo/expressplate/README.md

 - Strict ESLint TypeScript linting and automatic formatting with zero additional configuration needed.
 - VS Code settings bundled with the boilerplate, including recommended extensions for automatic formatting - via a one-click install.
-- Deployed to [Netlify](https://netlify.com) with an example catch-all redirect to always utilize react-router: [reactplate.com](https://reactplate.com)

 ## Features